oracle-livelabs/database/db-operator-with-cicd/2-install-operator/operator.md

     secretName: oci-privatekey
 ```

-With the Kubernetes Operator, you only need to configure a YAML file like the above and apply it to create databases, similar to the below command.
+With the Kubernetes Operator, you only need to configure a YAML file like the above and apply it to create databases, similar to the command below.

 ```bash
 kubectl apply -f your-adb-configuration.yaml